-I used appliqué for the carrots on the pockets.
-The pattern was missing the transfer for the carrots so I got to draw them on my own.
-I used grosgrain ribbon to make the carrot stems.
+I drew the carrots myself because the pattern was missing the transfer printed paper.
+I find that many vintage patterns are missing pieces.
+I also used grosgrain ribbon to make the carrot stems.
 That part was a lot of playful fun.

-But the best part of these projects is the hunt to find matching notions.
-I found vintage bias tape in my stash and I went to Joann for the matching buttons.
+One of my favorite things with these projects is the hunt to find matching notions.
+I found vintage bias tape in my stash but I had to take a trip to Joann for some matching buttons.

-For the fabric I used a nice baby blue linen for the base of the dress.
-My second concern was the pockets and the collar would blend right into the rest of the blue dress so I outlined each one in orange bias tape.
+One concern I had was that the pockets and the collar would blend right into the rest of the blue dress.
+I outlined each one in orange bias tape to differentiate and contrast.
 This required a lot of eye balling and pinning.

-Before I completely put together a dress I put it on my dress form and make sure details are correct.
-This doesn’t always happen though.
-You can see in this approved photo the carrots face the center of the dress.
+Before I completely put together a dress I will almost always put it on my dress form and make sure all the details are correct.
+Almost always.
+You can see in this photo the carrots face the center of the dress.
 In the finished dress they point away.
-There is always room for humility.

 Behind the Scenes~